muizztalks/AI_Automations/clickup tasks to email new/README.md

 # ClickUp to Email Workflow (Updated)

 This is the updated version of the previous ClickUp → Email workflow.
+I have deleted the previous file.

 ## Improvements